What is Pension Drawdown?

-Pension drawdown or flexible drawdown refers to the ability for pensioners to withdraw or encash their pensions flexibly, rather than having to buy an annuity or scheme-based income for life.
+Pension drawdown or flexible drawdown refers to withdrawing form or encashing a pension flexibly, rather than having to buy an annuity or scheme-based income for life.

-Flexible drawdown has been available since just 2015 and refers to either defined contribution / money purchase type plans allowing withdrawals of money (from the pension itself) as the client may see fit.
-In other words, drawing money from their pension as quickly or slowly as they like.
+Flexible drawdown has been available since 2015 and refers to either defined contribution / money purchase type plans.
+It allows withdrawals of money (from the pension itself) as the client may see fit in a combination of lump sums or regular income.

 To allow or enter drawdown, the rules are actually straight forward:

 However, that is where the simplicity ends.
-For example, many providers themselves either will not allow or cannot cope with providing drawdown.
-In these circumstances, you would need to transfer your plan into one that will allow the flexibility being sought.
+Many providers either will not allow or cannot cope with providing drawdown.
+In this example, you would need to transfer your plan into one that will allow the flexibility being sought.

-You may think therefore that the 25% tax-free has to be taken as a lump sum but you would be wrong!
+Many clients believe that the tax-free cash (also known as pension commencement lump sum) has to be taken as a one-off payment but you would be wrong!
 You can take any combination of tax-free cash and taxable income payments as you see fit.

 To manage the flexible drawing of your benefits, we use the terms “crystallised” and “uncrystallised” to help us manage this.